hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

 !!! note

-    If upgrading from v2.0.1 or later, with separate storage contracts, copy the `Storage` contract addresses displayed in the output.
+    If upgrading from v2.0.1 or later (using separate storage contracts) copy the `Storage` contract addresses displayed in the output.

 1. Set the storage contract address environment variables to ensure that the storage contracts are not re-deployed.
 For example: